JordanMartinez/purescript-jordans-reference/21-Hello-World/01-FP-Philosophical-Foundations/05-Type-Classes.md

 In short, type classes are usually "encodings" of various concepts from Category Theory.
 Category Theory (herafter referred to as 'CT') is all about functions and their compositions.
 Fortunately, a programmer often has an easier time understanding CT than a mathematician.
 Why?
 AFAIK, a mathematician learning CT feels something like this:

 > A programmer is told to write the implementation for a function.
 When shown the function, he sees a type signature, `QLD -> M42X`.
-He asks his boss, "What are the instances of the `QLD` type!?
-What are the instances of the `M42X` type!?"
+He asks his boss, "What are the values of the `QLD` type!?
+What are the values of the `M42X` type!?"
 His boss replies, "You cannot know, nor will you ever know.
 Now get to work."
 Terrified, he tries writing something and hopes the compiler will issue a warning that gives him a hint."
 After compilining, the console mockingly reads, "Error.
 Try again."
 How does he implement the function?

-The issue described above is that a mathematician cannot "peek" through the type to see what its instances are whereas a programmer can.
-Once a programmer knows that `QLD` is a type alias for `Apple`, whose only instance is `Apple` and `M42X` is a type alias for `String`, a programmer knows that the function is as simple as writing `functionName Apple = "Apple"`:
+The issue described above is that a mathematician cannot "peek" through the type to see what its values are whereas a programmer can.
+Once a programmer knows that `QLD` is a type alias for `Apple`, whose only value is `Apple` and `M42X` is a type alias for `String`, a programmer knows that the function is as simple as writing `functionName Apple = "Apple"`:

 ```purescript
 data Apple = Apple